The ED STEPS Project

-The CCIP Planning tool will open in January or February.
+The One Plan will open in January or February.
 Utilize the information from the One Needs Assessment to work with all stakeholders to develop SMART goals and strategies for the next three-year period.

 Attend trainings, review planning webinars, work with SSTs and support from the Office of Federal Programs and other offices to develop the plan.

-Department review and support of Cohort 1 plans.
+Department review and support of cohort year plans.
 Make sure to address Department’s cross-office feedback on the submitted plan.
 Prepare for estimated funding levels to be released in May and June.

-For Cohorts 2 and 3, the deadline for the One Needs Assessment and One Plan is by the end of June.
+For Cohort 3 (not including pilot districts), the deadline for the One Needs Assessment and One Plan is by the end of June.

 Submit a high-quality funding application aligned to the One Plan with necessary funding details.
 Ensure the funding aligns to allowable uses and it reasonable and necessary.
 Funding applications are due June 30th